Code-Institute-Submissions/mackey123-vintage_vinyl_v1_MarResub/README.md

 - used to correct python

 Acknowledgements
--  Firt my mentor Samantha Megan, always givesa great advise and insights!
+-  Firt my mentor Samantha Megan, always gives great advise and insights!

 - The Code Institute!